Yopa Vs Purplebricks- Which Agent Should You Use?

 Yopa Vs Purplebricks

-While there is no shortage of decent online agents to choose from, the battle between the two biggest and most popular online estate agents in the UK (by a country mile), Purplebricks & Yopa, is by far the most prominent.
+While there’s no shortage of decent online estate agents to choose from, the real showdown is between the two biggest and most popular names in the UK by a country mile: Purplebricks Vs Yopa.

 Those two trollops have been swinging handbags for donkeys.
 It’s a tale as old as time.